 As a manufacturer and supplier of a diverse range of products, EO continuously reviews our product offering with product designers and suppliers to improve our product lines and meet RoHS requirements whenever possible.
-Due to the complex nature of optics, many optical components must include the use of lead and/or cadmium to maintain the effective refractive index, partial dispersion and UV transmittance for various technical applications.
+Due to the complex nature of optics, many optical components must include the use of restricted substances to maintain the effective refractive index, partial dispersion and UV transmittance for various technical applications.
 These products which contain these substances utilize exemptions which are reviewed on a regular basis by the appropriate regulating body.
 We may find that an exemption has not been renewed or it has expired.
 We will do our due diligence in ensuring that the website, and all documentation is updated at our earliest opportunity should this occur.

 What changes occurred with RoHS 2 that impact Edmund Optics product lines?

 Exemption Expirations: There is now an expiration on the exemptions used on some of our products.
 These exemptions may be renewed by the EU Commission no earlier than 6 months before the expiration.

 CE Mark: Required for electronics that EO will import into the European Union directly.
 This does not impact our optical materials and products that are not considered electronics.
 If an item that you wish to purchase is not RoHS compliant please contact one of our Product Support Specialist who can assist you in obtaining a RoHS compliant product for your application needs.
 To learn the current status of specific stock numbers and print a certificate for compliant stock numbers, use our RoHS Lookup Tool.

 Another regulation we are continually working to comply with is REACH- Registration, Evaluation, Authorization and Restriction of Chemicals.
 REACH aims to protect both the human health and the environment from the risks chemicals present.
 As the list of chemicals is updated several times a year Edmund Optics is maintaining a database to continually work to meet this regulation.